Traves-Theberge/Migmaq_Foundation/README.md

 - Image Generator (Open AI) ?
 - Database.
   - Comment sections
+-No results found.
+Please check your filter and try again. should be centered in with a box around it.

 ### Updates Implemented Tonight
 - Updated Fuzzy Search Function: Improved search functionality using fuse.js.